matiasgrahn/Azure-Cloud-Identity-management-lab/README.md

 ***2. Remote Management & Server Manager***

+Once the VM was provisioned, I established a secure RDP connection.
+This view shows the Server Manager dashboard, confirming the server is ready for role installation (e.g., IIS, AD DS, or File Services).

 ***3. Identity & Access Management (Entra ID)***

+A view of the Microsoft Entra ID portal showing the creation of user accounts and administrative groups, simulating a real-world corporate identity structure.

 ## 🧠 Lessons Learned
 * ***Troubleshooting***: Successfully navigated Azure regional quota restrictions by analyzing "Raw Error" logs and adjusting deployment regions.